 - Does the child also receive anesthesia?

-Suture after cesarean section
+Suture after caesarean section

 - Which suture material do surgeons use?

-The consequences of a caesarean section for the mother
+Consequences of caesarean section for the mother

 - What does a mother need to know about the consequences of a cesarean section in the first days and months after the operation?

-Menses and sex after cesarean section
+Menstruation and sex after caesarean section

 Children after caesarean section